-The calculation or computing of the cost up pricing takes into consideration the average variable and average fixed costs as well as the quantity, which is assumed based on an evaluation of the firm’s production capacity.
+The calculation or computing of the cost-plus pricing takes into consideration the average variable and average fixed costs as well as the quantity, which is assumed based on an evaluation of the firm’s production capacity.

 Where – AC is Average cost.